Elo fetishism & Category madness

 About inflation in chess ratings.
 As an economist who also worked as professional betmaker, I've kept an eye on this topic.

-The fundamentals on FIDE Elo and adjusted historical Elo rating and ranking are developed and discussed in-depth by the highly regognized statisticians Jeff Sonas (www.chessmetrics.com), Rod Edwards (http://www.edochess.ca/), Mark Glickman (http://www.glicko.net/glicko.html), Ken Thompson, John Nunn, Christian Krause, and Arpad Elo, the inventor himself (based on previous works).
+The fundamentals on FIDE Elo and adjusted historical Elo rating and ranking are developed and discussed in-depth by the highly regognized statisticians Jeff Sonas (www.chessmetrics.com), Rod Edwards (http://www.edochess.ca/), Mark Glickman (http://www.glicko.net/glicko.html), Ken Thompson, John Nunn, Christian Krause, and Arpad Elo, the inventor himself (based on previous works), amongst a few others.

 Highest Rated Tournaments (category)